DLA Troop Support bids farewell to retiring civilian employee

-The Defense Logistics Agency Troop Support celebrated the retirement of civilian employee Pama Hamlett during a virtual ceremony on Feb.
-25, 2021 at its Philadelphia Headquarters.
-Hamlett is retiring after 41 years of federal service, and was working in Subsistence supply chain.
+The Defense Logistics Agency Troop Support bid a fond farewell to a civilian employee during a retirement ceremony Feb.
+25 in Philadelphia.

+Pama Hamlett of the Subsistence supply chain retired after 41 years of federal service.
+She was joined virtually by family, friends and coworkers during the ceremony.

+DLA Troop Support Commander Army Brig.
+Gen. Gavin Lawrence presided over the ceremony.

 |Date Taken: